carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 exercises: 0
 questions:
 - "What is Get_Homologues?"
-- "¿What is Clusterin?"
+- "What is Clusterin?"
-- "¿Which are the clustering algorithms?"
+- "Which are the clustering algorithms?"

 objectives:
 - "Clustering orthologous proteins from Gen Bank files."